Dali Paris is a great place for art connoisseurs as it houses exclusive artworks from one of the greatest artists in art history– Salvador Dali.

 Go to the Dali Museum Paris booking page, and select your preferred date, time slot, and number of tickets, and buy the tickets right away.

-You can walk in and show the ticket on your smartphone.
+You can show the e-ticket on your smartphone when you visit the attraction.

-The Dali Paris tickets are priced at EU€14 for Adults over 26 years of age.
+The Dali Paris tickets are priced at €14 for adults over 26 years of age.

-For Youth, with a valid ID, between eight to 25 years, the ticket price is EU€10.
+For youth, with a valid ID, between eight and 25 years, the ticket costs €10.

 Entry is free for everyone under eight years and disabled people with an invalidity card.